Cybersecurity for Canadian Accounting Firms: CISSP-led, CRA EFILE-Hardened

 Book a Consultation About IT for Your Accounting Firm

 Accounting firms need IT solutions designed for compliance, security, and confidentiality.
-Fusion provides HIPAA-ready infrastructure, encrypted backups, and 24/7 monitoring.
+Fusion Computing provides HIPAA-ready infrastructure, encrypted backups, and 24/7 monitoring.
 If you’re not sure where your current setup stands, that’s what the assessment is for.

-Fusion works with businesses that have 10+ users and need a managed IT partner, not one-time fixes.
+Fusion Computing works with businesses that have 10+ users and need a managed IT partner, not one-time fixes.
 If that sounds like your situation, we’d like to hear from you.

 Guides & Resources

-Fusion provides 25+ IT guides for accounting firms.
+Fusion Computing provides 25+ IT guides for accounting firms.
 Resources cover compliance management, data security, backup planning, software integration, cybersecurity frameworks, and operational efficiency for financial services.

 Related Services